Permafrost/Tundra/README.md

   fetching updates from the repository).
 * The dependent packages listed above are installed and enabled on your Integration Server.
+* You have identified what version of [Tundra] you'd like to upgrade to by referring to the available [releases].
-* You originally installed Tundra using the git method described above.
+* You originally installed [Tundra] using the git method described above.

 From your Integration Server installation: